 I am no super fit mom who you all should look up to.
 But I am your average mom who wants to take care of herself AND her family.
-So these are a few things that have helped me stay more active:

 1) Pay attention to little things like parking father away, taking the stairs instead of the elevator, etc. This activity does add up and help you get some exercise.